 For most of the complaints caused by Vata dosha—the following procedures should be applied:

-- In the stage of Neurotic Problems like pain in the nerves, pain all over body etc.
+- In the stage of neurotic problems like pain in the neves , pain all over body etc.

-- Maharasnadi Kwath : One cup twice or Maharasnadi Kwath 1 or 2 pills twice daily.
+- Rasnadi Qwath:- one cup twice or Maha Rasnadi Qwath 1 or 2 pills twice daily

 - Pain in back